ruslanguns/AngularTesting/CONTRIBUTING.md

 Any and all contributions are welcome!
 This is a decently sized project with a good scoped of functionality.

+Organization is key for this project to have a logical order or projects, so before creating an application ask me to prepare the branch with the specific project so that you can work on it.
+Besides this project has a peculiar integration with Jest and EsLint and requires an additional manual configuration, feel free to contact me through a DM at @ruslanguns on Telegram or @ruslangonzalez on Twitter.

 ## How to Contribute

 1. Create a fork of the repository